If you have always wanted to try cave diving, experience unparalleled adventures and see the world beneath the ground, this is where it starts.

 The next step in your training is CDAA Cave Diver where you develop practical skills and knowledge to safely undertake diving activities in caves.

-A Cave is an enclosed body of fresh water, has overhangs, silt, darkness zones, and passages that are times are large enough for two divers to swim adjacent to each other and turn around together.
+A Cave is an enclosed body of fresh water, has overhangs, silt, darkness zones, and passages that are times are not large enough for two divers to swim adjacent to each other and turn around together.

 The final step in your formal education is CDAA Advanced Cave Diver.
-This training is open to all Cave qualified divers and on it you develop the minimum skills and knowledge for advanced (penetration) cave diving including the planning, organisation, procedures, techniques, self reliance and problem solving in a variety of cave diving situations.
+This training is open to all Cave qualified divers and on it you develop the minimum skills and knowledge for advanced (staged) cave diving including the planning, organisation, procedures, techniques, self reliance and problem solving in a variety of cave diving situations.

 An Advanced Cave site is an enclosed body of fresh water with complex interlinked passages, has silt, darkness zones and/or passages that are time may not be large enough for two divers to swim adjacent to each other and turn around together.